mitchellh/nixos-config/README.md

 **How does web application development work?** I use the VM's IP.
 Even though it isn't strictly static, it never changes since I rarely run other VMs.
-You just have to make sure software in the VM listents on `0.0.0.0` so that it isn't only binding to loopback.
+You just have to make sure software in the VM listens on `0.0.0.0` so that it isn't only binding to loopback.

 **Does copy/paste work?** Yes.